dockstore/dockstore-documentation/docs/getting-started/github-apps/github-apps-troubleshooting-tips.rst

 How do I view/configure the GitHub App if I am not the admin of an organization?
 --------------------------------------------------------------------------------

-You may be able to tell if your organization has already installed the app by trying re-installing the app again, which will take you to the app configuration process, although depending on your permissions your selected changes may not be saved.
+A GitHub organization's admins can configure an app directly in the organization's settings, but other members of the organization with less access may not see this option.
+However, you may be able to tell if your organization has already installed the app by trying to install the app again, which will take you to the app configuration process, although depending on your permissions your selected changes may not be saved.
 (See next question.)

 .. image:: /assets/images/docs/reinstall-app-to-cheese-org-settings.png
    :width: 50%